Notable Children's Books - 2025

 Journey with a narwhal pod through a year of migration, jousting, hunting, and survival.
 Poetic text and striking illustrations capture the beauty and challenges of life for the world’s smallest whale.

-A guide to simple scientific exploration that helps readers unleash the power of observation and discovering what’s hiding in plain sight.
+A guide to simple scientific exploration that helps readers unleash the power of observation and discover what’s hiding in plain sight.

-A poetic ode vibrantly illustrated celebrates the richness and diversity within the Asian American identity, serving as a reminder of self-worth, legacy, and destiny.
+This vibrantly illustrated poetic ode celebrates the richness and diversity within Asian American identity, serving as a reminder of self-worth, legacy, and destiny.

 An Indigenous girl overcomes her nerves to perform the Jingle Dress Dance at a powwow, embracing her heritage and the dance's healing power.